IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Incorporate Authorization Token: In this case the access token has already been obtained and is communicated as part of the HTTP RESTful transaction for some other profile or service.
 This token indicates that the HTTP RESTful transaction has been authorized by the Authorization Server according to the user's consent if applicable.

--   When the Incorporate Authorization Token is to be used with a FHIR server, An Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
+-   When the Incorporate Authorization Token is to be used with a FHIR server, an Authorization Client SHOULD query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
 The element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) will be populated with the code "IUA" at system canonical URL "http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes".

 #### 34.1.1.2 Authorization Server

 The Authorization Server provides access tokens to requesting clients.
-In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL, and/or other information to determine whether HTTP RESTful transactions are authorized.
+In IUA, the Authorization Server uses an authenticated user identity, the requested HTTP RESTful service URL to the Resource Server, and/or other information to determine whether HTTP RESTful transactions are authorized.
 If authorized, the Authorization Server provides an access token which authorizes the client to retrieve data and documents from the Resource Server.

 Authorization Servers declaring the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
 This information includes endpoint locations, supported authentication grants and signing key materials.
 This information greatly simplifies the configuration of those Authorization Clients and Resource Servers.